PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 Axis Scale
 ^^^^^^^^^^

-Additionally the axis scale can be changed to logarithmic.
+Additionally the axis scale can be set as logarithmic (base 10) rather than linear.
 When changing between a linear and logarithmic x-axis scale, the supporting points for plotting the model function will be updated and evenly spaced on a linear or logarithmic scale.
 .. code-block::python
     plot.x_scale = 'linear'  # Set the scale of the x-axis to linear (default)